BEST deviled eggs ever with a hint of dill!! I have a few secrets to making the perfect hard boiled and deviled eggs right here!

 They may not look like perfection, but it’s all about the taste right??!!
 There are actually a few tricks to making the best hard boiled and deviled eggs, let’s start with the eggs themselves.

 - Use WHITE eggs.
-I made the mistake years ago and tried to make hard boiled eggs and when I went to take the shells off the egg came with it…uggggg.
+I made the mistake years ago and tried to make Instant Pot hard boiled eggs.
+When I went to take the shells off the egg came with it…uggggg.

-- Soak them in cold water.
-After you boil them for about 20 minutes at a rolling boil you want to drain the hot water and run cold water inside the pan.
-When the water is cool to the touch let them sit there for maybe 15 minutes to get the hot hot off.
+- Soak them in ice water.
+After you boil them for about 20 minutes at a rolling boil you want to drain the hot water.

 - Run water over them.
-When you are about to peel your eggs, crack the shell all the way around and then while cool water is running just a little bit over it peel the shell off, should slip right off.
+When you are about to peel your eggs, crack the shell all the way around.
+Then while cool water is running just a little bit over it peel the shell off, should slip right off.

 Best Deviled Eggs